 The Dangers Of Asbestos Exposure

 If any product containing asbestos is disturbed, tiny fibers can be released into the air and breathed in by humans.
-Once you breathe in asbestos fibers, they could remain in your lungs for long periods of time.
+Once you breathe in asbestos fibers, they remain in your lungs for long periods of time.

 - scarring and inflammation